jerrychen017/fridge-food-tracker/docs/final-report.md

 ### Heroku

 We used Heroku to host our Server.
 It was pretty good, and no serious problems occurred.
+The only problem we ran into was that Heroku only natively supports PostgreSQL, so we had to majorly refactor our server which had been relying on an SQLite database up until deployment -- as apparently PostgreSQL has quite a few major divergences from other SQL languages.

 ### JUnit